josh-ashkinaze/plurals/README.md

 ```

 #### Moderator system instructions set directly
-You can also set system instructions directly much like with Agents and this will have a similar effect to custom
+You can also set system instructions directly, much like with Agents, and this will have a similar effect to custom personas.
-personas.

 ```python
 from plurals.deliberation import Moderator